SahilSamal-29/Quotify-V2/README.md

 # Quotify-V2

-Quotify-V2 is an advanced version of the Quotify app designed to provide an immersive quote exploration experience.
+Quotify-V2 is an advanced version of the Quotify where instead of locally stored api quotes are fetched from remote with the help of retrofit.
 The app leverages a JSON API to fetch inspirational and motivational quotes and integrates AI functionalities to generate personalized quotes based on user queries.
 However, the AI quote generation feature is currently encountering a `404 error` and is under debugging.

 ---